Efficient Numerical Conformal Mappings on Multiply Connected Riemann Surfaces: Introduction

 On method development the main contribution of this work is the new, direct algorithm for the construction of the conjugate problem for multiply connected problems.
 Given the finite element discretization of the primary problem, the problem of finding the right boundary conditions for the conjugate problem, that is, the necessary Dirichlet-Neumann swap of the boundary conditions, can be reduced to a quadratic minimization problem that can be solved with a linear system of equations whose dimension is the number of the holes.
 Not only is the approach much faster than the previous ones, but the accuracy of the solution of the conjugate problem is brought to the same level as that of the primary problem.
-The same algorithm applies to problems on surfaces as well without any modifications.
-The conjugate function method is now comparable to the state-of-the-art methods with the additional benefits of the high-order finite element frameworks such as advanced error estimation and adaptivity.
+The same algorithm applies to problems on multiply connected domains on surfaces as well without any modifications.
+In view of the results in this paper, the conjugate function method is now comparable to the state-of-the-art methods with the additional benefits of the high-order finite element frameworks such as advanced error estimation and exponential convergence.
+While surface finite element methods (SFEM), originating with Dziuk's finite element method for the Laplace--Beltrami operator and surveyed by Dziuk and Elliott \cite{Dziuk1988,DziukElliott2013}, are popular for general surface PDEs using low-order elements on triangulated surfaces, our approach leverages surface parameterization and high-order $hp$-FEM.
+This choice is motivated by the need for the extreme precision required in conformal mapping, where the conformal modulus and mapping must be computed to many significant digits, often in the presence of singularities where $hp$-adaptivity provides a significant advantage over standard low-order methods.